 |Position:||Assistant Coach - Sprints, Hurdles and Relays|

-Katherine Hoskins, who previously served as assistant track and field coach at McNeese State, enters her first year with the Sooner coaching staff for the 2015-16 season.
+Katherine Hoskins, who previously served as assistant track and field coach at McNeese State, enters her second year with the Sooner coaching staff for the 2016-17 season.
 Hoskins joined the coaching staff at McNeese in the fall of 2014 after a year as an assistant coach at the University of Texas.
 She also has served as an assistant coach and interim head coach for track and field at the University of New Orleans.

 At McNeese, Hoskins was the head sprints coach for the men and women.
 Her sprinters led the way in points scored for both the men and women at the indoor and outdoor Southland Conference championships.
 She coached the 2015 conference champions in the women's outdoor 400-meter relay, the women's outdoor 100-meter and the women's outdoor long jump.
 She also coached the runner-up in the women's indoor 60 dash and outdoor 100-meter hurdle, as well as the third-place finisher in the women's indoor 60-meter hurdles and the outdoor 100-meter dash.